In Rem Actions and Arrest - Case Summaries

 Please note that to facilitate easier browsing and indentification of a relevant case on small devices, we have truncated the summaries which requires you to click "more" to view a full summary.
 If you wish to view these summaries without truncation, click here

 B.C.
-Admiralty Rules – Arrest – Sale – Shareholder’s Dispute
+Admiralty Rules – Arrest – Sale Pendente Lite – Shareholder’s Dispute – Application of PPSA

 Avina v.
 The Ship Sea Senor, 2016 BCSC 749

 Facts: The plaintiff and defendant purchased a vessel together through a company incorporated by the defendant and of which the defendant was the sole director.
 Differences arose between the parties leading to the plaintiff’s commencement of this action and the arrest of the vessel.
-The plaintiff now moves to sell the vessel under arrest.
-The defendant opposes the plaintiff’s motion and brings its own application to set aside the arrest and for a declaration that it may seize and sell the vessel pursuant to the provisions of the Personal Property Security Act of British Columbia.
+The plaintiff brought this application to sell the vessel pendente lite.
+The defendant opposed and brought its own application to set aside the arrest.

 Decision: Both motions are dismissed.

-Held: The defendant argues that the arrest of the vessel should be set aside on the grounds that the dispute between the parties is a shareholder’s dispute and that there is accordingly no basis for the exercise of the court’s maritime law jurisdiction.
+The defendant argues that the arrest of the vessel should be set aside on the grounds that the dispute between the parties is a shareholder’s dispute and that there is no basis for the exercise of the court’s maritime law jurisdiction.
 However, Rule 21-2 of the Supreme Court Civil Rules provides that an action in rem may be brought whenever permitted in the Federal Court of Canada.
-The claim is “with respect to title, possession or ownership of a ship or any part interest therein” within the meaning of s.22(2)(a) of the Federal Courts Act and is therefore rooted in Canadian maritime law.
+The claim is “with respect to title, possession or ownership of a ship or any part interest therein” within the meaning of s.22(2)(a) of the Federal Courts Act .
+The claim could have been brought in rem in the Federal Court and is a claim for relief under or by virtue of Canadian maritime law.
+This is sufficient to dismiss the defendant’s application.

 In Rem Actions - Arrest - Change of ownership - Issue Estoppel